JasselD/JasselNotes/Y2S2/COMP609/Network or System Administration.md

 - Strong communication skills are essential
 - Often unnoticed until something goes wrong
 - Network design
-	- Ensuring it is logical, efficient, and scalable.
+	- Ensuring it is logical, efficient, and scalable
 - Service management
-	- Deciding what services are needed and how to deliver them effectively.
+	- Deciding what services are needed and how to deliver them effectively
 - Machine deployment
-	- Setting up systems that can be easily upgraded.
+	- Setting up systems that can be easily upgraded
 - Security planning
-	- Implementing and monitoring robust security measures.
+	- Implementing and monitoring robust security measures
 - User & staff environment
-	- Ensuring a comfortable, healthy, and ergonomic workspace.
+	- Ensuring a comfortable, healthy, and ergonomic workspace
 - Error detection & resolution
-	- Developing effective troubleshooting methods.
+	- Developing effective troubleshooting methods
 - Continuous learning
 	- Keeping up with new technologies and system updates
 - Scalability